dad98253/maxmindtest/README.md

 5) The format of the output file: 1 -> csv format similar the the input with iso code added, 2 -> iptables output
    default: csv format

-The program needs to be linked against both the maxmind database library and libcsv: sudo apt-get install libcsv-dev libmaxminddb-dev git clone ... cd maxmindtest gcc -o maxmindtest maxmindtest.c -lsv -lmaxminddb
+The program needs to be linked against both the maxmind database library and libcsv:<br>
+sudo apt-get install libcsv-dev libmaxminddb-dev<br>
+git clone ...
+cd maxmindtest
+gcc -o maxmindtest maxmindtest.c -lsv -lmaxminddb